 As regards Financial Strategy, the main goal will be to reduce the cost and levels of debt, also by pursing a further reduction in structural costs.
 It is also good to note that even if all the projects in progress are financed in full, the working capital is one of the areas most exposed to exogenous factors - insofar as linked to the budget trends of the public administrations which Astaldi mainly works with.
 Awareness of this means that efforts over the coming months will focus on optimising payment cycle management, which will also be aided by the work of an operating team set up specifically to manage relative needs on a quarterly basis.
 To this end, debt recovery activities will go ahead, with centralisation of processes able to make flows more sizeable and increase the Group's self-financing ability.
-It must also be noted that the Group's current net financial debt includes the significant investments in concession assets, started up in recent years, will continue, for which specifically the outcomes of negotiations in progress to dispose of equity investments in A4 Holding (Brescia-Verona-Vicenza-Padua Motorway in Italy) and in Pacific Hydro Chacayes (Chacayes Hydroelectric Plant in Chile) are pending.
+It must also be noted that the Group's current net financial debt includes the significant investments in concessions to date, which will be recovered in the medium-term by the disposal of assets.
+Hence the disposal process of concession assets, started up in recent years, will continue, for which specifically the outcomes of negotiations in progress to dispose of equity investments in A4 Holding (Brescia-Verona-Vicenza-Padua Motorway in Italy) and in Pacific Hydro Chacayes (Chacayes Hydroelectric Plant in Chile) are pending.